visheshgupta08071992/AutomationAndDSANotes/SystemDesign/HowToCreateSingletonClassInJava.md

 ## Steps to Create a Singleton Class

-1. **Private Constructor**: Make the constructor of the class private so that no other class can instantiate it.
+1. **Private Constructor**: Make the constructor of the class private so that no other class can directly instantiate it.
-2. **Static Variable`**: Create a static variable which would the single instance of the class.
+2. **Static Variable`**: Create a static variable which would store the single instance of the class.
 3. **Public Static Method**: Create a public static method which would return the instance of the class.
 This method will create the instance if it does not already exist.

 ## Example of Singleton Class